Mission Statement and Values

 Working to Create the Future

-- All of our undergraduate business degrees (accounting, finance, engineering management, management, management information systems, and marketing), our Tech MBA, and our Tech MBA Online are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+- All of our undergraduate business degrees (accounting, finance, engineering management, management, management information systems, and marketing), and our Tech MBA are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 Our AACSB accreditation was reaffirmed in spring of 2011.

-- Students in our Applied Portfolio Management Program won the 2007 and 2008 annual RISE national stock investment competition in the value category.
+Students in our Applied Portfolio Management Program won the 2007, 2008, 2014 annual RISE national investment competition and the 2014 GAME national investment competition in the value category, based on their actual investment results of $1.4 million of real money.

 - Our students donate their time to help students and low-income community members file their income taxes each spring through the Volunteer Income Tax Assistance (VITA) program.